kunaakos/yorgos/README.md

 <summary>The theory - which suggest you revisit after finishing the guide.</summary>

-...because it's a bit messy.
+Up goes down, down goes up, this bit is addmittedly a bit messy and confusing, and likely to change.
+The goal here is to eventually chain functions that form transports, which will allow flexibility with authentication, fine grained message filtering/logging and features like delay tolerant messaging.
+This will likely be reimplemented in a manner similar to how express deals with middleware, for instance - but two-way communication makes that a bit tricky.

-Instead of using `EventEmitter`s or some other event-based or pubsub implementation (which would be less portable and/or could get more complicated), two sets of callbacks (`Uplink` and `Downlink`) are exchanged between components to link them together into **streams** (not *node streams*) that have an `ActorSystem` at the bottom and a `Router` at the top.
+Instead of using `EventEmitter`s or some other event-based or pubsub implementation, two sets of callbacks (`Uplink` and `Downlink`) are exchanged between components to link them together into **streams** (not *node streams*) that have an `ActorSystem` at the bottom and a `Router` at the top.
 Like so:

 ```
    ┌────► Uplink ──────┐